nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 1. You should see a message telling you the status of your domain under the `Domain name` field.
 If you don't, please type your domain in again.
 1. Click the `Save` button.

-{% image src='/img/pages/getting-started/universal-app-links/custom-domain-success.png' full center alt='successful custom subdomain configuration' %}
+{% image src='/img/pages/getting-started/universal-app-links/enable-custom-subdomain.png' 2-thirds center alt='successful custom subdomain configuration' %}

 ### Custom ROOT domain (branch.com)